patrickcmartins/traefik-docker/README.md

-# traefik docker
+# Traefik docker
 Simple traefik with file as provider.

-If you dont have dockerinstalled, do it with this commands:
+If you dont have docker installed, do it with this command:

 <pre> wget get.docker.com -O docker.sh | bash docker.sh </pre>